Brad Woods Digital Garden

 localStorage

-Although any state stored here will not be available on different devices, it can be useful for websites that don't require sign-in (& therefore can't send state to be stored in a database).
+Although any state stored here will not be available on different devices, it can be useful for websites that don't require sign-in (and therefore can't send state to be stored in a database).
 Example, a Real Estate website that shows houses available to purchase.
-If it had a min / max price filter, the values set could be stored in localStorage & retrieved / applied each time the user returns to the website.
+If it had a min / max price filter, the values set could be stored in localStorage and retrieved / applied each time the user returns to the website.

 sessionStorage